freenas/freenas-docs/userguide/booting.rst

 .. note:: The %brand% UI now uses Angular and a new, asynchronous middleware.
-To use the legacy Django UI that was used before version 11.2, click :guilabel:`Legacy UI`.
+To use the legacy Django UI that was used before version 11.2, click :guilabel:`LEGACY WEB INTERFACE`.
 This Guide only demonstrates the new, Angular UI.